 - PPO providers agree to limit what they will bill you.
 Because of that, when you use a preferred provider, your share of covered charges consists only of your deductible and coinsurance or copayment.
 Here is an example about coinsurance: You see a PPO physician who charges \$150, but our allowance is \$100.
 If you have met your deductible, you are only responsible for your coinsurance.
 That is, under High Option you pay just 10% of our \$100 allowance (\$10).
-Because of the agreement, your PPO physician will not bill you for the \$50 difference between our allowance and his bill. - Participating providers also have an agreement with the Plan to limit what they bill you.
-However, although Participating providers have an agreement to charge a specified amount, they are not considered part of the PPO network.
-Therefore, SAMBA's higher level of PPO benefits are not payable for their services and your out-of-pocket expenses will be greater.
-Here is an example: You see a Participating physician who charges \$150, but the Plan allowance is \$100.
-If you have met your deductible, you are responsible for your coinsurance; 30% of our \$100 allowance (\$30).
-Because of the agreement, your Participating physician will not bill you for the \$50 difference between our allowance and his bill. - Non-PPO providers, on the other hand, have no agreement to limit what they will bill you.
+Because of the agreement, your PPO physician will not bill you for the \$50 difference between our allowance and his bill. - Non-PPO providers, on the other hand, have no agreement to limit what they will bill you.
 When you use a non-PPO provider, you will pay your deductible and coinsurance plus any difference between our allowance and charges on the bill.
 Here is an example: You see a non-PPO physician who charges \$150 and our allowance is again \$100.
 Because you've met your deductible, you are responsible for your coinsurance, so you pay 30% of our \$100 allowance (\$30).
 Plus, because there is no agreement between the non-PPO physician and us, he can bill you for the \$50 difference between our allowance and his bill.

-The following table illustrates the examples of how much you have to pay out-of-pocket under High Option for services from a PPO physician, a Participating physician and a non-PPO physician.
+The following table illustrates the examples of how much you have to pay out-of-pocket under High Option for services from a PPO physician and a non-PPO physician.
 The table uses our example of a service for which the physician charges \$150 and our allowance is \$100.
 The table shows the amount you pay if you have met your calendar year deductible.

-EXAMPLE PPO physician Participating physician Non-PPO physician Surgical charge \$150 \$150 \$150 Our allowance We set it at: 100 We set it at: 100 We set it at: 100 We pay 90% of our allowance: 90 70% of our allowance: 70 70% of our allowance: 70 You owe: Coinsurance 10% of our allowance: 10 30% of our allowance: 30 30% of our allowance: 30 +Difference up to charge?
-No: 0 No: 0 Yes: 50 TOTAL YOU PAY \$10 \$30 \$80
+EXAMPLE PPO provider Non-PPO provide er

+Surgical charge \$150 \$150

+Our allowance We set it at: 100 We set it at: 100

+We pay 90% of our allowance: 90 70% of our allowance: 70

+You owe: Coinsurance 10% of our allowance: 10 30% of our allowance: 30

++Difference up to charge?
+No: 0 Yes: 50

+TOTAL YOU PAY \$10 \$80